NYC hit with Earthquake aftershock. There could still be more.

 Response and Preparedness

-In the wake of the aftershock, city officials have stepped up efforts to ensure the safety and preparedness of New Yorkers.
+Following the aftershock, city officials redoubled their efforts to prepare and protect New Yorkers.
 Key measures include:

 Historical Context

-• Emergency Kits: Having an emergency kit with essentials such as water, food, first-aid supplies, and important documents is crucial for any disaster scenario.
+Keeping an emergency preparedness kit with water, food, first-aid supplies and essential documents is a good idea for any disaster.

 Looking Ahead